EPISTEMOLOGY AND INFORMATION SCIENCE

 Traditional epistemology, including the modern one, as we have already seen, regarded the question concerning human knowledge to be a problem of the relation between a knower and an object that are separated from each other and come to a partial fusion, called by Kant a synthesis.
 Phenomenology states, in opposition to this dualism, the original connection or intentionality of knower and the known (object), building an original whole.
 But this whole, as Heidegger remarked, is not to be considered idealistically, as the field of subjective consciousness, but as the world or world-openness that is being shared by the human community.
 This shared world is the field of human existence or Dasein.

 This argument is a challenge to the underlying assumption of dogmatic skepticism concerning the question of the existence of an outside reality as it is asked by an isolated and capsule-like subjectivity.
 Following the existential argument, we already share the world-openness together with others.
-Already means that the presupposition of a worldless subjectivity made on the ground of the Lebenswelt, as Husserl called it.
+Already means that the presupposition of a worldless subjectivity is being made on the ground of the existential experience of the Lebenswelt, as Husserl called it.
 Man's being-in-the-world is furthermore not of the kind of a passive or mere theoretical observer, but of acting with others creating a common world through language (22).

 Hannah Arendt (1906-1975) calls the existential dimension in all its variety and complexity, "the web of human relationships".
 In her remarkable work The Human Condition she writes: